hlship/speaker-karaoke/README.md

 ## Node Version

-To upgrade the node version, update the `phoenix_static_buildpack.config` file (or even override the defaults in the https://github.com/hlship/heroku-buildpack-phoenix-static repository).
+To upgrade the node version, update the `phoenix_static_buildpack.config` file.

 Other notes: